×

 When we asked people living in Nicaragua what life is like and how people spend their time, they said:

 "The expat community is largely made up of retirees.
-There are some who are in small businesses but for the most part everyone enjoys the sea, fishing, boating, walking, jogging, biking and trips to nearby cities to explore the volcanoes, lakes and great food," wrote one member in San Juan del Sur.
+There are some who are in small businesses but for the most part everyone enjoys the sea, fishing, boating, walking, jogging, biking and trips to nearby cities to explore the volcanoes, lakes and great food," said one expat who made the move to San Juan del Sur.

 Learn MoreGet Quote